gjlisiak/vaccine-bots/README.md

 Vax Demos without Flu temp - This is a bridging scenario used to call sub-scenarios for those interested in presenting one scenario with multiple execution pathways.

-While each implementation is unique, here is a possible logic flow that aligns with common use cases we've heard from various organizations.
+**Logic Flow**: While each implementation is unique, here is a possible logic flow that aligns with common use cases we've heard from various organizations.

 ![Logic Flow](/images/logicflow.png)